sarusapon/i3L-COVID19-PCR/README.md

 First time run:
 * Download Python 3
-* Install pandas module
+* Install numPy and pandas module
  > Enter in CMD/Terminal:

- >pip install pandas
+ >pip install numpy pandas

 How to run the script: